livinNector/queck/README.md

 - 📝 **YAML-based quiz authoring**: Author quizzes in a clean, human-readable YAML format.
 - 🧠 **Support for diverse question types**: Including multiple-choice, true/false, numerical answers, comprehension passages, and more.
 - ✔️ **Multiple answer formats**: Single select, multiple select, numerical ranges, and tolerance-based answers.
-- 🔍 **Schema validation with Pydantic**: Ensures your quiz structure is validated for correctness before exporting.
+- 🔍 **Schema validation with Pydantic and Json Schema**: Ensures your quiz structure is validated for correctness before exporting.
 - 📤 **Flexible export options**: Export quizzes in **JSON**, **HTML** (print-ready), or **Markdown** formats.
 - ⚙️ **Command-line interface**: Simple CLI for validation and export operations.
 - ♻️ **Live reloading for development**: Integrated live reload server to auto-update quizzes as you edit.
 - 📐 **Mathematical equation support**: Native support for dollar-math (`$..$` and `$$..$$` ) based LaTeX-style equations for math-based quizzes.
 - 💻 **Code block rendering**: Display code snippets within quiz questions for technical assessments.
 - 💯 **Optional Scoring**: Optional scoring support.
+- 🛠️ **Easy Integration**: Can be easily integrated into any system as it is available as a python package.
 ---

 ## 📝 Answer Types